-Above 2500m, the oxygen level drops and has a high chance of affecting your health.
+Above 2500m, the oxygen level drops and is highly likely to affect your health.
 Trekkers frequently get altitude sickness, which can be fatal.
 It is, however, subject to the individual’s physical condition.
-You should be aware of the signs and symptoms of altitude sickness if you don’t exercise and have health concerns.
+You should know the signs and symptoms of altitude sickness if you don’t exercise and have health concerns.

 Constant headaches, weakness, dizziness, nausea, loss of appetite, lack of sleep, breathing difficulty, and other symptoms are common signs and symptoms of altitude sickness.

-As soon as you discover the symptoms, you must immediately contact your guide because treatment is required immediately.
-If you experience any of the symptoms, be open about it and let the trek leader handle the situation.
+As soon as you discover the symptoms, you must contact your guide immediately because treatment is required.
+If you experience any symptoms, be open about it and let the trek leader handle the situation.